bariiss/tunnelr/README.md

 1. Add an A record for `link.il1.nl` pointing to your server's IP address
 2. Add a wildcard A record for `*.link.il1.nl` also pointing to the same server IP address

+> **Important**: Your domain must be managed through Cloudflare to use this setup.
+The DNS-01 challenge method used for obtaining wildcard SSL certificates requires DNS provider API access, which this configuration implements using Cloudflare.
+Without Cloudflare DNS management, you won't be able to automatically obtain wildcard certificates with Let's Encrypt.

 ### Setting Up Cloudflare API Token

 For automated SSL certificate management, you'll need a Cloudflare API token: